 Organizations of all sizes have adopted cloud strategies to varying degrees.
 While beneficial in many ways, the cloud also has its risks, which organizations should fully assess before placing assets there.
 In this comprehensive guide, complete with links to more information, we lay out the challenges in securing the cloud environment as well as how to develop best practices for managing cloud security.

-Why is cloud security important?
+Why is security management in the cloud important?

 Far too often, organizations place their trust in cloud providers to ensure a secure environment.
-Unfortunately, that approach has numerous problems -- namely that cloud providers don't always know the risk associated with a customer's systems and data.
+Unfortunately, that approach has numerous problems -- namely, that cloud providers don't always know the risk associated with a customer's systems and data.
 They don't have visibility into other components in the customer's ecosystem and the security requirements of those components.
 Failing to take ownership of cloud security is a serious downfall that could lead organizations to suffer data loss, system breaches and devastating attacks.

-The Cloud Security Alliance shared the most common cloud security challenges to give organizations a sense of the massive attack surface cloud computing presents.
+The Cloud Security Alliance (CSA) shared the most common cloud security challenges to give organizations a sense of the massive attack surface cloud computing presents.
 In addition to the potential for data breaches and lack of visibility, the following are some of the most egregious problems the alliance found:

-- misconfigurations and inadequate change controls;
+- Misconfigurations and inadequate change controls.

-- lack of cloud security architecture and strategy;
+- Lack of cloud security architecture and strategy.

-- insufficient identity, credential, access and key management;
+- Insufficient identity, credential, access and key management.

-- insecure interfaces and APIs; and
+- Insecure interfaces and APIs.

-- abuse and nefarious use of cloud services.
+- Abuse and nefarious use of cloud services.

 The fallout from cloud attacks is often exponential, and the blast radius of attacks continues to expand.
 For example, "an attack on a single user's credentials reaches far beyond the targeted victim, often affecting the entire organization and its customers," wrote Dave Shackleford, principal consultant at Voodoo Security.
 Recent attacks also illustrate an immaturity of organizations' ability to defend their cloud environments, he added.

-The type of cloud environment an organization selects must be well-considered because private, public and hybrid options each have pros and cons.
+The type of cloud environment an organization selects must be well considered because private, public and hybrid options each have pros and cons.
 For instance, a public cloud strategy can lighten the load on an organization's IT team since they don't have to manage systems in-house.
 A public cloud provider might not be as particular as the organization about security, however, which could leave gaps in the organization's protection.

 Best practices for cloud security

 Once an organization has committed to a cloud environment for data, applications, platforms and infrastructure, the next task is to create a cloud security policy.
-The policy should address critical considerations -- such as how employees can interact with the cloud, the types of data that can be sent and stored there, access controls and more.
+The policy should address critical considerations, such as how employees can interact with the cloud, the types of data that can be sent and stored there, access controls and more.

 While developing a cloud security policy can be done using many approaches, including adapting an existing infosec policy or using a software package, independent IT consultant and auditor Paul Kirvan created a cloud security policy template that walks organizations through policy creation.

-- vet and oversee potential providers;
+- Vet and oversee potential providers.

-- deploy enhanced authentication, such as multifactor authentication (MFA), where possible;
+- Deploy enhanced authentication, such as multifactor authentication (MFA), where possible.

-- utilize manual and automatic methods to discover and inventory cloud assets.
+- Utilize manual and automatic methods to discover and inventory cloud assets.

 SaaS also requires a corporate culture where IT and security teams work together to secure a cloud-based business application.